Gao: Gao Empire

-The earliest mention of Gao is by al-Khwārizmī who wrote in the first half of the 9th century when Gao was already an important regional power.
+The earliest written mention of Gao is by al-Khwārizmī, who wrote in the first half of the 9th century, when Gao was already an important regional power.
 Al-Yaqubi wrote in his Tarikh in around 872:

 There is the kingdom of the Kawkaw, which is the greatest of the realms of the Sūdān, the most important and most powerful.
 All the kingdoms obey its king.
 Al-Kawkaw is the name of the town.
 Besides this there are a number of kingdoms of which the rulers pay allegiance to him and acknowledge his sovereignty, although they are kings in their own lands.